oreqizer/reactizer/docs/general.md

 ### Utility components

-Components for wrapping other components in order to change the way they are represented.
+Components for wrapping other components in order to change the way they are represented, for example `Desktop` or `Mobile` for viewport-only components, or `ClientOnly` for displaying things only on the client.

-> Note: wrap components with utility components where they are used, do not put utility components directly into other components.
+Wrap components with utility components where **they are used**, do not put utility components directly into their definition.

 ## Flow